smtiitm/Fastspeech2_MFA/README.md

 python inference.py --input_text "Your input text here" --language <language> --gender <gender> --output_wav output.wav
 ```

-## Vocoder
-For generating WAV files from mel-spectrograms, you can use a vocoder of your choice.
-One popular option is the HIFIGAN vocoder (Link here).
-Please refer to the documentation of the vocoder you choose for installation and usage instructions.

 ### Citation
 If you use this Fastspeech2 Model in your research or work, please consider citing:

 “
 COPYRIGHT
-2016
-TTS
-Consortium,
+2016 TTS Consortium,
-TDIL,
-Meity
-represented by Hema A Murthy & S Umesh, DEPARTMENT OF
+TDIL, Meity represented by Hema A Murthy & S Umesh,
-Computer
-Science
+DEPARTMENT OF COMPUTER SCIENCE AND ENGINEERING
 and
-Engineering
-and
-Electrical
+ELECTRICAL ENGINEERING,
-Engineering, IIT Madras.
-ALL RIGHTS RESERVED”
+IIT MADRAS.
+ALL RIGHTS RESERVED "
-"